 Here is a list of parts and tools you will need on performing do-it-yourself maintenance.
 Remember all Toyota parts are designed in metric sizes, so your tools must be metric.

-Checking the engine oil level Parts (if level is low):
+Checking the engine oil level

 Engine oil API SH, "Energy-Conserving II" multigrade or ILSAC multigrade having viscosity proper for your climate

 - Rag or paper towel - Funnel (only for adding oil)